jessereitz/myvote/README.md

 ## Installing
 There are ___ main parts to setting up MyVote locally.

 First, ensure you have Postgres installed and running on your system.
-I suggest using [Postgress.app](https://postgresapp.com/) <a href="https://postgresapp.com/" target="_blank">Postgress.app</a> but any method of running Postgres should work.
+I suggest using [Postgress.app](https://postgresapp.com/) but any method of running Postgres should work.
 Once you have Postgres installed and running, you will need to create a database.
 Remember its name, host uri, port number, and username/password (if applicable).
 You will use these later.

 Next, set up your local environment:
 1. Clone repo locally